Radix Delivers On Operational Excellence, Turning Data Into Profitability

+Announces New Midstream Digital Engineering Services Team to Showcase Hybrid Intelligent Solutions in Partnership with AVEVA and its Entire Portfolio.

-(MENAFN- GlobeNewsWire - Nasdaq) HOUSTON, Oct.
-18, 2023 (GLOBE NEWSWIRE) -- Radix, a global technology solutions company, announces a new Midstream Digital Engineering Services Team that expands its partnership with AVEVA and its entire diversified portfolio of services and clients.
+Houston, Texas- Radix, a global technology solutions company announces a new Midstream Digital Engineering Services Team that expands its partnership with AVEVA and its entire diversified portfolio of services and clients.
 The partnership bolsters Radix's ability to turn data into increased profitability, with hybrid intelligence that enables midstream companies to reduce costs, optimize asset reliability, and deliver efficiency in regulatory standards, such as Environment, Health, and Safety (EHS).

 Radix has an unparalleled understanding of the midstream business models utilizing AVEVA's entire portfolio supporting digital transformation initiatives with global Midstream Oil and Gas customers.
 Leveraging industry domain expertise, Radix collaborates closely with stakeholders to reduce costs and generate new revenue.
 The accelerated partnership focuses on taking the strategic assets of Midstream O&G operating data, leveraging edge-to-cloud scalabilities, and producing better data-driven decisions.